Application Dates & Requirements

 - A minimum of two letters of recommendation are required.
 A maximum of three recommendations can be submitted online.
 Letters can be requested by the applicant through the ‘Recommenders’ tab on the Program Materials section of the application.
 Applicants can check the status of the recommendations and view when they are submitted by using the same tab.
 We advise applicants to use a due date no later than the application deadline.

-- If submitting a TOEFL test, please select Boston University, College of Engineering, institutional code 3087, as a recipient for official reports (no department code is required).
+TOEFL: If submitting a TOEFL test, please select Boston University, College of Engineering, institutional code 3087, as a recipient for official reports (no department code is required).
+We are looking for a minim of 90 overall on the TOEFL.

 Calculus Recommendation, LEAP only